jessebuckmann/sample_preparation_module/Syllabus_2020.md

 ## Week 7 (12-10-2020)- Reproducibility

 During this week, you will share your setup, work instructions, and results with your peers and ask them to reproduce your results.
 You will do the same for some other project and report on the reproducibility of those results and the qualities of the work instructions.

+### Deadlines
+Before the start of this Monday's meeting, you have to met your deadlines up to the point "committed instructions and pull request to the UED2020".
+(Please update your issues!)

 #### Before the cohort meeting: